 In addition to paying for these resources, the Library negotiates license agreements that stipulate how and by whom a given resource may be used.

-Only current faculty, students or staff are registered with the proxy server and thus able to access resources from off-campus (for those resources permitting off-campus access AKA remote access).
+You must be a current MRU student or employee to access MRU Library licensed resources (such as articles, books, newspapers and video) from off-campus.
+Remote access is provided via the OpenAthens authentication system and your MyMRU account.
 In most cases, access for the general public (AKA walk-in users) is made available through computers within the Library.

 Here are some rules of thumb for good practices and avoiding improper use: